Çanakkale Martyrs' Memorial: Design and construction

 For the erection of a memorial in Gallipoli, an architectural contest was opened in 1944.
 The design by architects Doğan Erginbaş, Ismail Utkular and civil engineer Ertuğrul Barla won the official contest.
 Construction of the monument was decided in 1952, and the ground stone was laid on 19 April 1954.
 Financial problems caused interruption of the construction works several times.
 The main structure was completed on 15 March 1958.
 In the meantime, the Turkish daily Milliyet started a countrywide financial support campaign, and the memorial was officially opened on 21 August 1960.

 The 41.70 m high monument is in the form of four square columns 7.5 m wide with 10 m space between each other, topped by a concrete slab of 25 by 25 m.
 The huge structure is well visible during passage through the Dardanelles.

 The museum underneath the monument was opened later and the bas-reliefs on the columns were completed afterwards.

+The bas-reliefs were carved between 1999 and 2000 using a sculpting machine designed and built by Italian inventor Giuseppe Finazzi (father of Professor Francesco Finazzi who later invented Earthquake Network, the first smartphone-based real-time earthquake monitoring system), then finished by hand by the sculptor who drew the bas-reliefs.

 Situated to the north of the memorial, a war cemetery holding the remains of 600 Turkish soldiers was established in 1992.

 Posted at the site, an inscription with verses from Turkish national anthem by Mehmet Akif Ersoy, reminds the visitors: